-- Prior to making a booking please check the delivery address / ship to for the consignment to ensure you are clear on the delivery location. - Bookings must be made by telephoning the delivery location.
-See Appendix C for contact details - Bookings can be made by either the supplier or their logistics / transport - Only one booking is to be made for each physical delivery. - Each delivery booking is allocated a time at which the delivery vehicle must arrive and book in with the security gatehouse. - Unfortunately we are unable to meet every request for specific times and dates, but those users that book early will have a greater probability of being able to select their preference. - When scheduling a delivery booking you are required to enter the following information: - Purchase order number - Supplier name - NSN (can be added later, but must be at least 12 hours prior to delivery) - Total number of pallets (or cases if non-palletised) - Confirmation of unloading requirements (rear only, side only, rear or side) - Carrier name - Security details (can be added later, but must be prior to the vehicle arriving at the site).
+Prior to making a booking please check the delivery address / ship to for the consignment to ensure you are clear on the delivery location.
+Bookings must be made by telephoning the delivery location (see Appendix C for contact details).
+Bookings can be made by either the supplier or their logistics / transport provider.

+Only one booking is to be made for each physical delivery.
+Each delivery booking is allocated a time at which the delivery vehicle must arrive and book in with the security gatehouse.
+Unfortunately we are unable to meet every request for specific times and dates, but those users that book early will have a greater probability of being able to select their preference.

+When scheduling a delivery booking you are required to enter the following information:

+- Purchase order number - Supplier name - NSN (can be added later, but must be at least 12 hours prior to delivery) - Total number of pallets (or cases if non-palletised) - Confirmation of unloading requirements (rear only, side only, rear or side) - Carrier name - Security details (can be added later, but must be prior to the vehicle arriving at the site).

-- A booking request cannot be made if the above information cannot be provided. - Once your booking request has been accepted you will receive a unique booking reference and confirmation of the appointed date and time for delivery.
-This information must be noted on your delivery paperwork. - All consignments must be booked in at least 24hrs in advance of the required day of delivery (i.e. to request a 14:00hrs delivery on Wednesday, you must book no later than 14:00hrs on Tuesday). - Exceptions can only be accepted if they have been pre-agreed via the PT or at the request of Team Leidos.
+A booking request cannot be made if the above information cannot be provided.
+Once your booking request has been accepted you will receive a unique booking reference and confirmation of the appointed date and time for delivery.
+This information must be noted on your delivery paperwork.